pinterestPinterestamazonAmazoninstagramInstagram

 Storage & reheating

-• Freeze baked rolls up to 2 months; thaw and warm before serving.
+• Freezer: Freeze baked, cooled rolls up to 2 months; thaw wrapped at room temp.

 Troubleshooting